This site is intended for

 Ongoing assessment is key to managing outcomes.
 Adjust the dosage according to your patient’s pain severity, response to the therapy, and the occurrence of potential adverse events.
 To help manage expectations, let patients know that reaching the appropriate therapeutic dose may take longer when starting low.2

 *PACC, founded 2000, offers guidance on IT therapy to help improve efficacy and patient safety.
-PACC was initiated by the International Neuromodulation Society (INS) and was partially funded via an unrestricted grant from Jazz Pharmaceuticals.
+PACC was initiated by the International Neuromodulation Society (INS) and was partially funded via an unrestricted grant from product sponsor.
 No corporate entities had any direct input into the contents of the manuscripts or the conclusions of the collaborators.1

 †PRIALT is intended for IT delivery using the Medtronic SynchroMed® II Infusion System and CADD-Micro Ambulatory Infusion Pump.
 The minimum flow rate of the Medtronic SynchroMed® II pump is 0.048 mL/day.
 The lowest initial starting dose that can be delivered through the Medtronic SynchroMed® II pump without dilution is 1.2 mcg/day.2, 4